 Mass General Hospital

 From 2010 through 2015, Give Way to Freedom supported the Human Trafficking Initiative at MGH in its development of best–evidence trainings for health care professionals on human trafficking.
 These trainings garnered a very positive response and to date approximately 1,250 health care providers have been trained.
 Also as part of this initiative, MGH developed a human trafficking manual for health care workers in the United States.
-We continue to work with MGH through the New England Coalition Against Trafficking (NECAT).

 - In December 2011, the MGH teaching faculty, in collaboration with GWTF, Fletcher Allen Healthcare, and Central Vermont Medical Center, conducted a series of trainings on human trafficking.
 Over 60 health care workers attended these trainings.

 - In the fall of 2012 MGH travelled to Curacao to provide training to over one hundred healthcare professional from all over the Caribbean.

 - In the fall of 2012, staff from MGH and GWTF held a Grand Rounds at University of North Carolina, Chapel Hill’s Department of Psychiatry.